Exploring the Valley of Fire and Lake Mead in an RV [SPONTANEOUS TRIP!]

 grand canyon snowing

-After spending a frustrating hour or two rerouting our entire trip to avoid a massive snow storm, the one great thing about a spontaneous trip is that nothing was set in stone anyways!
+Let me tell you, the disappointment was palpable.
+After spending a frustrating hour or two rerouting our entire trip to avoid a massive snowstorm, we found that the great thing about a spontaneous trip is that nothing was set in stone anyway!
+So, we altered our path to look a little something like this:

 grand canyon to valley of fire

-While we were planning our new route, we were fortunate enough that the clouds finally cleared to finally give us a spectacular view.
+While we were planning our new route, we were fortunate enough that the clouds finally cleared to give us a spectacular view.

 grand canyon arizone southern rim